 - 7 Mandatory Courses

-- 2 Communications Courses

-- 1 Optional Humanities/Math Course (offering determined by student interest)
+- 1 Humanities/Math Course (offering determined by student interest)

+- 1 Communications Course

+- 2 Optional Courses (to be approved by program co-ordinator)

-- 2 General Education Courses
+- 1 General Education Course

 Graduation Eligibility:

 To graduate from this program, the passing weighted average for promotion through each semester, and to graduate is 60%.
 Additionally, a student must attain a minimum of 50% or a letter grade of P (Pass) or S (Satisfactory) in each course in each semester unless otherwise stated on the course outline.